-4.6.1 Parks and Recreation
+4.6.1 Parks, Recreation, and Wildlife and Waterfowl Refuges

-Preliminary use assessments for the park and recreation resources relative to the HSR Build Alternative are discussed in this section.
-All Section 4(f) properties are shown in Figure 4-2, Sheets 1 through 4, and are listed in Appendix 4-A; however, only 23 properties that would incur a use, or are in close enough proximity to the HSR Build Alternative alignment that they could possibly incur proximity impacts, are described further in this report in Sections 4.6.1.1 through 4.6.1.23.
+Use assessments for the park, recreation, and refuge resources relative to the HSR Build Alternative are discussed in this section.
+All Section 4(f) properties are shown in Figure 4-2 (Sheets 1 through 4) and are listed in Appendix 4-A; however, only 26 properties that would incur a use, or are in close enough proximity to the HSR Build Alternative alignment that they could possibly incur proximity impacts, are described further in this report in Sections 4.6.1.1 through 4.6.1.26.
 (See Appendix 4-A for the approximate distances of each resource from the project footprint.)
+5

-Based on the analysis discussed in this report, the HSR Build Alternative would result in the permanent use of one resource, the San Fernando Railroad Bike Path (Planned) (B-5), and de minimis impacts on portions of four resources: the San Fernando Bike Path (Planned Phase 3) (B-1), the Los Angeles River Bike Path (Planned Extension) (B-7), Rio de Los Angeles State Park (P-13), and Albion Riverside Park (P-22).
+Based on the analysis discussed in this report, the HSR Build Alternative would result in the permanent use of one resource, the San Fernando Railroad Bike Path (Planned) (B-5).
+The Authority has determined there would be a de minimis impact on a portion of Albion Riverside Park (P-23), on which the City of Los Angeles concurred on September 22, 2021.
+The Authority has also preliminarily determined that the HSR Build Alternative would result in de minimis impacts on portions of two other resources, the San Fernando Bike Path (Planned Phase 3) (B-1), and Rio de Los Angeles State Park (P-14), for which consultation is ongoing.

-The HSR Build Alternative would require temporary construction easements on portions of two resources: Chandler Bikeway (Planned Extension) (B-2) and the Burbank Western Channel Bike Path (Planned Phase II) (B-4).
+The HSR Build Alternative would require a temporary construction easement on a portion of one resource: Chandler Bikeway (Planned Extension) (B-2).
 The Authority has preliminarily determined that the HSR Build Alternative would meet the five conditions under 23 C.F.R.
-774.13(d) for temporary occupancy in each of these locations and would therefore not constitute a use of any of these resources.
+774.13(d) for temporary occupancy in this location and would therefore not constitute a use of this resource.

-Out of a total of 47 resources within the study area, 24 resources were identified that would result in no use or minimal potential for proximity impacts.
+Out of a total of 51 resources within the study area, 24 resources were identified that would result in no use or minimal potential for proximity impacts.
 These resources, which are listed in Appendix 4-A, would not be directly or indirectly affected by the HSR Build Alternative because all of the project improvements and proposed work would be completed outside the resource boundaries, and substantial proximity impacts (access, dust, noise, or visual impacts) are not anticipated for the following reasons:

-- The distance of the resources from the project footprint (i.e., greater than 250 feet) would make proximity impacts unlikely. - The resources are separated from the project by multiple buildings and parking lots. - The HSR trains would operate underground beneath or near the resources - Only minor street improvements or utility relocations within the street right-of-way would be required near the resources.
+- The distance of the resources from the project footprint (i.e., greater than 250 feet) would make proximity impacts unlikely. - The resources are separated from the project by multiple buildings and parking lots. - The HSR trains would operate underground beneath or near the resources. - Only minor street improvements or utility relocations within the street right-of-way would be required near the resources.

-Parks and recreation facilities were identified within 1,000 feet to ensure that there are no properties with extreme sensitivity, and no such properties were identified.
+Parks, recreation, and refuge facilities were identified within 1,000 feet to ensure that there are no properties with extreme sensitivity, and no such properties were identified.
 Therefore, there would be no permanent use, temporary occupancy, or constructive use of these 24 resources as a result of the project, and no further analysis is required.